compgen-io/cgpipe/docs/06-Remote_Pipelines.md

 # Remote pipelines

-Pipeline files don't have to reside on the local filesystem in order to be used.
-Remote pipelines can be used anywhere that a local filename could be used.
-Remote pipelines can either be explict HTTP or HTTPS URLs or use "named remote".
+Pipeline files don't have to be on the local filesystem in order to be run.
+Remote pipelines can be used anywhere that a local pathname could be used.
+Remote pipelines can either be given as explicit HTTP or HTTPS URLs or use "named remote".
 Named remotes are remote web sites that can be accessed using a shortcut naming scheme to make it easier to use interactively.

-*Note: If you will be using the same pipeline from multiple hosts, it is advisable to store the pipelines on a common web server and setup a named remote.
+*Note: If you will be using the same pipeline from multiple hosts, it is advisable to store the pipelines on a common web server and setup a named remote.*

 ## Available compgen.io pipelines